komjaur/calmproject/README.md

 2. Open the **Bootstrap** scene and press **Play** – the stub managers should initialise without errors.
 3. Extend the scripts in **Assets/_Project/Scripts** to flesh out gameplay features such as wave spawning, upgrades, AI, and hero abilities.

+### Unit Prefabs & Combat

+Basic unit combat has been implemented in `UnitController`.
+Attach the script to a prefab and assign a `UnitData` asset with `baseHP`, `baseAttack`, `attackCooldown`, and `attackRange` values.
+When spawned, units will look for the closest enemy within range and automatically deal damage every `attackCooldown` seconds.
+Units are destroyed when their health reaches zero.

 Happy modding!